guilhemSK/eDNA_LDA/Tara_LDA/README.txt

 R code and input and output data associated with the article 'Global drivers of eukaryotic plankton biogeography in the sunlit ocean', Sommeria-Klein et al. Science 2021.

-Formatted.input.data_and_output.biogeographies contains, bundled together in a zip file, the input data (properly formatted for the 'LDA_main' R code used to generate the results) and the output biogeographies (as data frames).
+Formatted.input.data_and_output.biogeographies contains the input data (properly formatted for the 'LDA_main' R code used to generate the results) and the output biogeographies (as data frames), bundled together in a zip file.
 The file tree structure is as outputted by the code: there is one folder per DNA marker and major plankton group, which contains:
 - the input community matrix ('data2m.Rdata'),
 - the coordinates of the corresponding Tara stations ('coord.Rdata'),
 - taxonomic information for the corresponding OTUs ('taxo_ref.Rdata'),